 Faculty Spouses, Domestic Partners, and Children

-To put an item on reserve for a course, faculty should bring the items to the Circulation desk and fill out a form specifying the conditions of the loan and other reserve information.
+To put an item on reserve for a course, you have two options: You can use our web form (UPS items only) to list the items and specify the conditions of the loan and other reserve information (we'll retrieve the items for you) OR you can bring the items to the Circulation desk and fill out out printed form specifying the conditions of the loan.
+Articles that need to be placed on reserve must be copied by faculty.
 If an item is not owned by the library and a personal copy has not been supplied by the faculty, the library will order a copy (if available) with RUSH status.
 It will be purchased with departmental funds.
-Interlibrary loans may not be placed on reserve.
+Summit and Interlibrary loan materials may not be placed on reserve.

-To find out what is on reserve, consult Collins Catalog, the library's online catalog.
+To find out what is on reserve, consult Primo Search, the library's online catalog.
 Reserves are searchable by faculty name or course.
 The titles of reserve materials are listed along with call numbers and check-out status.
 Faculty can obtain a report of reserve circulation statistics by contacting their liaison librarian.

 Faculty may borrow materials from the University of Washington through Summit.

 If you would like to borrow materials while on the UW campus, you must obtain a UWNet ID.
 Go to the UW Cashier's Office and show your current UPS ID.
 A card will be issued to you.
 For more information, contact the UW Cashier's Office at 206.
 543.1174 or email email@example.com.
 The University of Washington Tacoma will also issue a UWNet ID.

 You can view your library account in Primo Search to see what you checked out, have on hold, or borrowed through Summit.
 Sign in with your Puget Sound email and password.